 Next, I'll take a look at some of the most popular cell phone companies and do a phone plan comparison among their offerings.

 AT&T isn't the highest priced carrier, however, they aren't the lowest either.
 Prices range from $50/month to $155/month for their most popular plans.
-The cost of your plan depends upon the amount of data you want.
+The cost of your monthly plan depends upon the amount of data you want.

-Any plan can be made into a Mobile Shared Advantage plan in which the devices share the data allotment.
+Any plan can be made into a Mobile Shared Advantage plan in which the mobile devices share the data allotment.
 Each additional line incurs a $20 per month access fee.

 The two best features of AT&T data plans are the rollover data and the fact that there are no overage charges: